 It also doesn’t hurt that we’ll be welcoming hoards of Chinese babies this year as China ditches its one-child policy.
-We’re looking at new child care facilities and new homes that need constructing as well as a surge in spending for milk and other baby-related products!
+We’re looking at new child care facilities and new homes that need construction as well as a surge in spending for milk and other baby-related products!

 That’s it for the markets…for now.
-Let’s take a look the FX-Men’s wacky predictions that made the cut this year.
+Let’s take a look at the FX-Men’s wacky predictions that made the cut this year.
 Which do you think is the most possible?

 1. Rise in the popularity of wearable technology.
 Because the iWatch just didn’t do it, Apple execs will try to force Steve Jobs back from the grave by creating the iWear clothing line.
-It includes muscle shirts that monitor your heart rate and produces selfies each time you face a mirror, shoes that have GPS, and pants that tell you when you need to hit the gym.
+It includes muscle shirts that monitor your heart rate and produce selfies each time you face a mirror, shoes that have GPS, and pants that tell you when you need to hit the gym.

 2. Donald Trump will win the U.S. Presidency.
-He will create a new reality show, “The POTUS” where he hires and fires cabinet members, orders military strikes, and wrestles Putin in a no-holds barred cage match.
+He will create a new reality show, “The POTUS” where he hires and fires cabinet members, orders military strikes, and wrestles Putin in a no-holds-barred cage match.

 3. Leo will finally win an Oscar.
 Either that or someone will portray him in a biopic reflecting his struggles in getting an Oscar.
 Then that guy will get an Oscar.
 In any case, we’ll just put this up every year until it becomes true.